jhsorge/jhsorge.github.io/src/entries/content/introduction.md

 title: About Me
 ---

-I am a web developer with over 12 years of experience in the front-end and a special background in digital design.
-My focus is on creating engaging, accessible & performant interfaces for humans.
-I am currently looking for new challenges.
+I am a language professional and front-end developer.
+My background in translation has given me an approach to problem solving that is both systematic and creative.
+When I started building websites I was interested in design and layout.
+After becoming familiar with Wordpress, I began to dive deeper into customizing themes and plugins, which lead to my current interest in coding and full-stack development.